 My loved one has passed away, what do I do?

-Make sure that all of the information on the death certificate is correct, as it is time consuming and costly to correct mistakes.
-Pay special attention to spelling of the decedent’s name and Social Security number; ask someone to check your work.
+Make sure that all of the information on the death certificate is correct, as it is time-consuming and costly to correct mistakes.
+Pay special attention to the spelling of the decedent’s name and Social Security number; ask someone to check your work.
 You will no doubt have many questions about what needs to be done next.